How Amazon’s quest for more, cheaper products has resulted in a flea market of fakes

 When Amazon stepped up efforts to curb its counterfeit problem two years ago, complaints from shoppers fell, one of the former Amazon executives said.
 But so did the rate at which the company expected its product selection to grow, the person said.
 So in early 2018, Amazon began aggressively adding merchants, regardless of whether they were authorized by brands to sell their products, the former executive said.

-“Because they are allowing so much onto the site, they can’t handle the manual follow up these things require,” the former executive said.
-“It tells me, they just don’t want to find it.
+“Because they are allowing so much onto the site, they can’t handle the manual follow-up these things require,” said the former executive, who spoke on the condition of anonymity to avoid reprisals.
+“It tells me they just don’t want to find it.
 They want the selection.”

+[Amazon sellers say online retail giant is trying to help itself, not consumers]

 Amazon goes “well beyond our legal obligations” to snuff out fakes on the site, spokeswoman Cecilia Fan said.
 In addition to staff that investigates fraud claims, the company has developed algorithms to sift through the more than 5 billion changes to its worldwide catalogue each day, she said.
 For every case reported, the company blocked or removed over 100 proactively with its systems, she said.